Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Related Work

 Selective parameter-efficient fine-tuning strategies generate a sparse mask $M \in \{0,1\}^{|W|}$ corresponding to each weight matrix $W$ in the pre-trained model.
 Unlike additive and reparametrization-based techniques, selective methods consider the importance of individual parameters instead of the entire component.
-In this context, BitFit~\cite{zaken2021bitfit} selectively trains the bias terms within each model unit.
-In contrast, Diff pruning~\cite{guo2020parameter} evaluates the absolute parameter changes across successive training phases, pruning those with the smallest magnitude.
-The computation of the magnitude of change of parameters requires significant computational and storage costs, equivalent to full fine-tuning of the model.
-To alleviate these computational burdens,~\citet{sung2021training} proposed Fish Mask that computes fixed sparse masks with an empirical Fisher importance matrix.
-To avoid the computation cost of the parameter importance, ~\citet{liao2023parameter} proposed PaFi, which assesses the significance based on the absolute magnitude of the parameters and prunes the unimportant ones.
-Unlike earlier methods that modify the pre-trained model directly,~\citet{he2022sparseadapter} proposed SparseAdapter, a novel approach that merges with existing adapter-based techniques to sparsify a fine-tuned adapter model, enhancing the efficiency of PEFT.
+In this context, BitFit~\cite{zaken2021bitfit} selectively trains the bias terms within each model parameter.
+In contrast, Diff Pruning~\cite{guo2020parameter} evaluates the absolute parameter changes across successive training phases, pruning those with the smallest magnitude.
+Determining the magnitude of parameter change requires significant computational and storage costs, equivalent to full fine-tuning of the model.
+To alleviate these computational burdens,~\citet{sung2021training, das2023unified} utilized the empirical Fisher importance matrix for selective fine-tuning.
+To avoid the computation cost of measuring parameter importance, ~\citet{liao2023parameter} proposed PaFi, which assesses the significance based on the absolute magnitude of the parameters and retains only ones with least magnitude.
+Unlike earlier methods that modify the pre-trained model directly,~\citet{he2022sparseadapter} proposed SparseAdapter, a novel approach that merges with existing adapter-based techniques to sparsify an adapter fine-tuned model, enhancing the efficiency of PEFT.
+On a similar attempt, ~\citet{zhang2023loraprune} proposed LoRAPrune to combine LoRA with structured pruning to iteratively and progressively reduce model size while maintaining performance.

-Our proposed \sparseft\ method distinguishes itself from current selective PEFT methods by progressively selecting the parameters throughout fine-tuning steps, thereby capturing the change in parameter importance during training process.
-Additionally this will allow us to choose model check-points with incremental budgets, which is not possible in current methods.
-Furthermore, \sparseft\ leverages the magnitude and gradient of parameters, where the latter can be efficiently computed using any standard automatic differentiation tool~\cite{baydin2018automatic}, thus avoiding extra computational delays.
+Our proposed \sparseft\ method distinguishes itself from current selective PEFT methods by progressively selecting the parameters throughout fine-tuning, thereby capturing the change in parameter importance during the training process.
+Additionally, \sparseft\ can choose model checkpoints with incremental budgets, which is not possible with existing selective PEFT methods. \sparseft\ also leverages both the magnitude and gradient of parameters, which can be efficiently computed using any automatic differentiation tool~\cite{baydin2018automatic}, thereby avoiding extra computational delays.